 More Ideas to Put the Fun in Fundraising!

 Start a team.
-Ask your animal-loving friends, family, and coworkers to join you in supporting Potter League for Animals & the Heart & Sole Walk.
+Ask your animal-loving friends, family, and coworkers to join you in supporting Potter League for Animals & the Heart & Sole Walk for Animals.

 Donate your birthday or anniversary.
 Have a birthday or anniversary coming up?
 Or just want to honor a special pet in your life?
 Ask your family and friends to donate in lieu of purchasing a gift!
 (Set it up through the Potter League for Animals page on Facebook to make it easy.)